-Finally, although we are reviewing and intend to seek any available benefits under the CARES Act, we cannot predict the manner in which such benefits will be allocated or administered and we cannot assure you that we will be able to access such benefits in a timely manner or at all.
-Certain of the programs we seek to access under the CARES Act have not previously been administered on the present scale or at all.
+Finally, although we intend to seek any available benefits under the CARES Act and other legislation, we cannot predict the manner in which such benefits will be allocated or administered and we cannot assure you that we will be able to access or retain such benefits.
+Certain of the programs under the CARES Act have not previously been administered on the present scale or at all.
 Government or third party program administrators may be unable to cope with the volume of applications in the near term and any benefits we receive may not be as extensive as we currently estimate, may impose additional conditions and restrictions on our operations or may otherwise provide less relief than we contemplate.
-Accessing these programs and our response to the COVID-19 pandemic have required our management team to devote extensive resources and is likely to continue to do so in the near future, which may negatively affect our ability to implement our business plan and respond to opportunities.